What is valve amplifier biasing?

 The bias setting controls the idle current to the valve grid, ensuring the valves run smoothly within their intended operating conditions (applied DC voltage & current).
 Not all valve amps require bias adjustment so it’s always advisable to refer to the amplifier manufacturers guidelines when changing valves.

 WARNING!
 Please do not attempt any of the procedures listed below unless you are qualified to do so!
 Certain components on valve circuits can store around 450 VDC for several hours after disconnection from the mains supply!

 Amplifiers with this design use a fixed resistor to control the bias voltage rather than an adjustment potentiometer.
 This method of biasing relies on the output valves being rated & set for a specific operating range (plate current & voltage) during manufacture.
 Mesa Boogie use this system, hence their own branded (colour coded) tube selection.
 Generally speaking whilst replacing valves on this type of amp is fairly easy, it is still advisable to check with the amplifier manufacturer to ensure correct valve specifications.

 The bias setting pot is normally easy to access & does not take long to set (if you know what you’re doing).
 The variable bias resistor (normally a small pot mounted inside or to rear of amp chassis) is adjusted with the power on & load (speaker) connected.

 We recommend the installation of all amplifier valves & biasing be carried out by a qualified technician, mainly for safety reasons.
 High voltages are present inside valve amps even after disconnection from the mains supply.
-The replacement of amplifier valves should ideally be combined with a service.
-See amplifier servicing.

 - Self (automatic) biasing: